-- 1.3.2.3 Inspection and Audit of Records and Access to Facilities.
+Revision 8.
+1.3 Scope of Work, 1.3.2.3 Inspection and Audit of Records and Access to Facilities, is hereby added to the Contract:

 The Agency, Centers for Medicare & Medicaid Services, the Office of the Inspector General, the Comptroller General, and their designees may, at any time, inspect and audit any records or documents of an MCO, PIHP, PAHP, PCCM or PCCM entity, or its subcontractors, and may, at any time, inspect the premises, physical facilities, and equipment where Medicaid-related activities or work is conducted.
 The right to audit under this section exists for 10 years from the final date of the Contract period or from the date of completion of any audit, whichever is later.
 See 42 CFR Ch.
 IV, subchapter C, Pt.
-438, Subpart A, 438.2 for definitions of the acronyms herein. - 1.3.2.4 Problem Reporting.
+438, Subpart A, 438.2 for definitions of the acronyms herein.

+Revision 9.
+1.3 Scope of Work, 1.3.2.4 Problem Reporting, is hereby added to the Contract:

 As stipulated by the Agency, the Contractor and/or Agency shall provide a report listing any problem or concern encountered.
 Records of such reports and other related communications issued in writing during the course of Contract performance shall be maintained by the parties.
 At the next scheduled meeting after a problem has been identified in writing, the party responsible for resolving the problem shall provide a report setting forth activities taken or to be taken to resolve the problem together with the anticipated completion dates of such activities.
 Any party may recommend alternative courses of action or changes that will facilitate problem resolution.
 The Contract Owner has final authority to approve problem-resolution activities.